-- Easily re-positioned for portability or using in multiple areas of the shower if your condition changes
+- Easily re-positioned for portability or use in multiple areas of the shower if your condition changes

 - Very sturdy and supports 300 lbs.

-- Comfortable grip with soft rubber handles 2 sizes to choose from: 12″ and 16″
+- Comfortable grip with soft rubber handles two sizes to choose from 12″ and 16″

 6. AquaSense 3 Setting Handheld Shower Head